rom1spi/aws-bulk-tagger/README.md

 ## Goal
 Apply a list of tags to a set of AWS resources.

+## Architecture

+This module is fully serverless.
+The architecture diagram is available [here](https://drive.google.com/file/d/1jkm8myPdMlQ0Kn7y97CIjkCmuJcnJhEn/view?usp=sharing).

 ## Use case
-You want to add or update the following tags:
+You want to add or update the following tags...

 | Key  | Value |
 | ------------- | ------------- |
 | Entity  | SALES  |

-To all EC2 instances tagged with:
+...to all EC2 instances tagged with:

 | Key  | Value |
 | ------------- | ------------- |